 Patients who have suffered a debilitating injury or illness and

-maximize the patient’s potential to restore their functioning
+the patient’s potential to restore their functioning independence

-independence could be transferred to an acute rehabilitation
+could be transferred to an acute rehabilitation unit.
+There are

-unit.
-There are various guidelines and requirements in order to
+various guidelines and requirements in order to meet the admission

-meet the admission criteria.
-These include the patient being
+criteria.
+These include the patient being able to tolerate three